UltimateTournament/VoxPopuliDownloader/README.md

 Set the `AWS_ACCESS_KEY_ID` `AWS_SECRET_ACCESS_KEY` `S3_BUCKET`
 `S3_ENDPOINT` env vars.

-If you want to save the tars then run `upload_tars.sh` which will compress and upload the tar files.
+If you want to save the tars then run `upload_tars.sh` and `upload_tars_2.sh` which will upload the tar files in 2 batches.

 Then set `AUDIO_DIR` env var, and run `untar.sh`.
 This will untar all the audio files into `AUDIO_DIR` and delete the tar files.